vuepress/ecosystem/docs/themes/guidelines.md

 - Sidebar: An element which is the sidebar of the theme.
 This element should have the id `vp-sidebar`.
 - Outline: An element which holds headings or outline of the main content.
 This element should have the id `vp-outline`.
 - Comment: An element which holds comment service.
 This element should have the id `vp-comment`.
+- Footer: An element which is the footer of the theme.
+This element should have the id `vp-footer`.

 If a theme has darkmode and lightmode, it must: